timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

 Moreover, Young Tim,
 you should be aware of these distinctions when you're helping others.
 Do you act more as a coach, counselor, consultant, or commander?
-Which is most appropriate when?
+Which is most appropriate, and when?
 Be aware of such things,
 both from others to yourself,
 and from yourself to others.
 In all such cases though,
 be sure to start first with empathetic listening.

-Take care, and good luck listening, coaching, and commanding if you must.
+Take care, and good luck listening, coaching, and commanding when you must.